About Grapevine

 Fingerprinting Services

-Fingerprinting services for Grapevine, Texas residents are available through the local police department and authorized third-party providers in Tarrant County.
+Fingerprinting services for Grapevine, Texas residents are available through local police (where present) and authorized third-party providers in Tarrant County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Grapevine Police Department or the Tarrant County Sheriff's Office for scheduling, fees, and required documentation.
+Contact local police (where present) or the Tarrant County Sheriff's Office for scheduling, fees, and required documentation.
 The Texas Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions